va3c/viewer/va3c-viewer-html5/readme.md

 ### File Management

-* AutoCrapdoodle feature
-	* An experiment in playing with files in the cloud
 * Provides fast, simple access to 3D models, objects and HTML files
 * Uses the DOM to provide very deep editing and control access to the imported models.
 * Opens for editing and manipulation
+	* Open files via a link and an xmlHttpRequest
 		* Any Three.js HTML files
 		* Files of these types: .js, .json, .obj, .stl, .dae, .wrl and .vtk files.
 Coming soon: .gltf

-	* Open files via a link and an xmlHttpRequest
-	* Open files via the perating system File Open dialog
+	* Open files via the operating system File Open dialog
+		* Opens Three.js HTML files that only have absolute links
+		* Opens .js, .json, .obj, .stl ascii, .vtk,
+		* Opens .wrl files but have issues with materials
+		* Fails to open .dae files.
+See lines 342... of jafo-file-open.js for temporary partial fix
-* Load a new drawing or insert new objects into current drawing
+* Load a new drawing or append (insert) new objects into current drawing  << which word is better: 'append 'or 'insert'??
-* Save the current state to a new JSON file
+* Export the current state to a new JSON file as geometry, object or scene

+### Permalinks
+* Create permalink
+* Parse permalink
+	* let's you see what a parmalink creates
+* Clear permalink resets the address bar to the base URL
+* AutoCrapdoodle feature
+	* An experiment in playing with files in the cloud
+* Link to goo.gl URL Shortener

 ### Sample File Libraries
 * CORS-compliant access to 1025+ sample data files hosted on GitHub